table of contents

 - Comparison of features of each carrying method

-- Recommended for day hiking with little luggage: Holder type
+- Recommended for day hikes with minimal luggage: Holder type

-- Recommended for all-around climbing, not only for heavy loads and long-term use: Front pack type
+- Front pack type: Recommended for all-around mountain climbing, including heavy loads and long-term mountain climbing

-- The effect is reasonable, but cost-effective: Chest strap type
+- Moderate effectiveness but cost-effectiveness: Chest strap type

-- Not suitable for mountains but perfect for travel: fast-paced strap type
+- Not suitable for the mountains, but perfect for travel: the instant-shooting strap type

 - summary